-Please see the Financial Aid section for details on applying for and elibility for financial aid related to study abroad.
-Note that supplemental charges and travel should be listed by the student in his or her financial aid budget so that these amounts can be considered when funding is calculated.
+Please see the Financial Aid section for details on applying for and eligibility for financial aid related to study abroad.
+Students who receive financial aid should list supplemental charges and travel in their aid application.

 London Scholars Program

 The Caltech London Scholars Programs offers qualified juniors and seniors the opportunity to spend the fall at University College London, which is located in the lovely Bloomsbury area of London.
 University College London (UCL) is on a semester system, and Caltech students attend UCL's autumn semester from about the third week of September to mid-December.
 All students are required to attend an orientation (Wednesday evening through Friday/Saturday) the week before the semester begins.
 All students live in a UCL dormitory, which is located a short walk or short bus ride from the academic buildings of the UCL campus.
 Students pay Caltech room, board, tuition, and other standard Caltech fees for the term.
 There is a supplemental charge for housing/board due to the longer length of the term.
 The supplement varies yearly depending on prices and the exchange rate.